comrumino/cpp-coursework/notes.md

 ### Virtual function
 * `virtual void draw() const = 0;` indicates a pure virtual function so parent class is abstract
 * `virtual void error(const std::string& msg);` indicates a simple virtual so we wish to inherit the def
+* each class with a virtual function has it's own vtable which contains the addresses of it's virtual functions

 ## Enum
 * a type which can be set to one value out of a set, prefer enum class for their scope resolution